^

 Treatment

-The appointment of hormone replacement therapy is indicated.
+Hormone replacement therapy is indicated.

-+ (after the course)
++ (after completing the course)

 Triptorelin intramuscularly 3.75 mg once on the 21st day of the menstrual cycle

-+ (after the course)
++ (after completing the course)

-+ (after the course)
++ (after completing the course)

 Evaluation of treatment effectiveness